jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (b) every victim of the offender:
   (c) the manager of the prison in which the offender is detained (if applicable):
   (d)
-  (e) the Director of Area Mental Health Services (in the case of an offender currently detained, or on leave from, in a hospital):
+  (e) the Director of Area Mental Health Services (in the case of an offender currently detained in, or on leave from, a hospital):
   (ea) the compulsory care co-ordinator (in the case of an offender currently detained in, or on leave from, a secure facility):
   (f) the Police.
 (2A) When, under subsection (2)﻿(b), the Board gives notice to a victim that a hearing is pending, the Board must also prepare and send to the victim an explanation of the hearing process and how the victim may participate in that process.